SESAME-Synchrotron/HESEBScanTool/docs/source/runScan.rst

    *Figure 8: Last GUI, ready to start the scan*

 Once scan is started, interactive logs will be printed on the terminal showing exactly what is being processed.
-Also, an interactive data visualization tool will start plotting the experimental data
+Also, an interactive data visualization tool will start plotting the experimental data.

+Anas to add more information about the visualization tool

 .. figure:: /images/plotLogging.png
    :align: center